 The best way to get pet urine stains out of your carpet is a two-step process to remove and neutralize odors.
 It is vital to follow each step to eliminate stains and prevent dogs from urinating in the area again.

-If the stain is fresh, use puppy pads or paper towels to remove as much urine as possible.
-Many people find that puppy pads are ideal for this purpose, especially on carpet, since they absorb very thoroughly and form a gel layer to prevent the urine from dripping or getting on your hands.
+The best way to get dog urine smell out of carpet, especially if the stain is fresh, is to use puppy pads or paper towels to remove as much urine as possible.
+Many people find that puppy pads are ideal for this purpose, especially on carpets, since they absorb very thoroughly and form a gel layer to prevent the urine from dripping or getting on your hands.